What do we want to achieve?

-With locations in more than 70 countries and a workforce with 145 nationalities, working in heterogeneous teams is a matter of course for us.
-We aim to create a more inclusive and diverse culture by concentrating on five key strategic elements of our Diversity Stategy 2.0.
+With locations in more than 70 countries and a workforce with 149 nationalities, working in heterogeneous teams is a matter of course for us.

-In September 2013, we rolled out a new e-learning module, “Great minds don’t think alike – The power of different perspectives,” to all employees globally.
+In September 2013, we rolled out an e-learning module, “Great minds don’t think alike – The power of different perspectives,” to all employees globally.
 This module presents employees with the opportunity to challenge their own assumptions and outlines ways to generate better ideas and reach more balanced decisions.